openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 In Q2, we are documenting HTML APIs that are part of the HTML DOM, interfaces like `ErrorEvent`, `HTMLAllCollection`, or even `HTMLOptionsCollection`.
 You can follow our progress in our [GitHub tracking issue](https://github.com/openwebdocs/project/issues/153).
 In the future, writers will link to these documents.
 New pages will not have _red links_, links to non-existent pages, improving the quality of our new documentation.
 The _Constraint Validation API_ documentation will also be improved this Quarter.

-Then, in Q3, we plan to tackle the last point, the missing `HTML*Element` features related to forms.
+Later this year, we plan to tackle the last point, the missing `HTML*Element` features related to forms.
 Overall we plan to add 350 pages this year, about 30% of the overall gaps (for interoperable features).

 ## And all the rest?